opentok/OpenTok-PHP-SDK/README.md

 // Generate a Token from just a sessionId (fetched from a database)
 $token = OpenTok->generateToken($sessionId);
-// Generate a Token by callin the method on the Session (returned from createSession)
+// Generate a Token by calling the method on the Session (returned from createSession)
 $token = $session->generateToken();

 // Set some options in a token